aagiulian/filler_tester/README.md

 make && cp filler_tester [vm's directory]

-Then simply follow the instructions.
+Then launch filler_tester and simply follow the instructions.

 Feedback is welcome.